Vigneronia

 Vigneronia is a genus of lichen-forming fungi in the family Roccellaceae.
-It has five species.
+It comprises five species.
+Vigneronia lichens form thin, smooth crusts on bark or rock and are recognized by their distinctive black, wavy, slit-like fruiting bodies that erupt through the surface.
+The genus was established in 2014 by Damien Ertz and is named after his wife Nathalie Vigneron, who accompanied him on collecting expeditions in the Caribbean.

+Taxonomy

 The genus was circumscribed in 2014 by Damien Ernst, with Vigneronia spieri assigned as the type species.
 This species, originally described as Schismatomma spieri from collections made in the Galápagos Islands, has since been recorded from mainland Ecuador and the Antilles (Curaçao).
 The genus is named after Ernst's wife, Nathalie Vigneron, who accompanied him on collecting trips.